Skip to content

 };

-Constructors support overloading, so we can provide both a default constructor and a parameterized constructor, letting the caller choose as needed.
-However, we now need to discuss an easily overlooked keyword—explicit.
-When a constructor accepts only one argument (or if all other arguments have default values), it acts as an implicit type conversion function.
-Look at this code:
+Constructors support overloading, so you can provide both default and parameterized constructors, allowing the caller to choose as needed.
+However, we need to discuss an easily overlooked keyword—explicit.
+When a constructor accepts only one argument (or if the remaining arguments have default values), it acts as an implicit type conversion function.
+Look at the code:

 cpp